Aniket0201/Chat-Bot/README.md

 Exposes a /chat endpoint that accepts POST requests.
 Processes the incoming message and responds with the chatbot's reply.
 Conclusion
-This chatbot application utilizes a neural network for intent classification, trained using tokenized and stemmed input data converted into a bag-of-words representation.
+This chatbot application uses a neural network for intent classification, trained with tokenized and stemmed input data converted into a bag-of-words representation.
 The chatbot is accessible via a Flask web application, making it easy to deploy and use as an API.
 Expanding the training data and refining the model can further enhance the chatbot's ability to handle a broader range of user queries effectively.